aquasecurity/trivy/docs/docs/index.md

 - [Standalone][standalone]
 - [Client/Server][client-server]

+Trivy can be run as a Kubernetes Operator:

+- [Kubernetes Operator][kubernetesoperator]

 It is designed to be used in CI.
 Before pushing to a container registry or deploying your application, you can scan your local container image and other artifacts easily.
 See [Integrations][integrations] for details.